boardgameanalytics/bga-backend/README.md

 ## Overview

-This repository holds the backend and data engineering code for the BoardGameAnalytics stack.
+This repository hosts the backend and data engineering code for the BoardGameAnalytics stack.
 It uses Docker containers to host the web backend, Postgres database, and data pipeline.

 ## Dependencies